bxparks/AceTime/USER_GUIDE.md

 A `ZonedDateTime` is a `LocalDateTime` associated with a given `TimeZone`.
 This is analogous to an`OffsetDateTime` being a `LocalDateTime` associated with a `TimeOffset`.
 All 4 types of `TimeZone` are supported, the `ZonedDateTime` class itself does not care which one is used.
+You should use the `ZonedDateTime` when interacting with human beings, who are aware of timezones and DST transitions.
+It can also be used to convert time from one timezone to anther timezone.

 ```C++
 namespace ace_time {